Affiliate links on Android Authority may earn us a commission. Learn more.

 Why choose Incipio?

-As part of Incipio’s rebrand, you’ll find a full list of brand new cases that are only available for the latest releases.
-While that’s good news if you have an iPhone 12 or a Galaxy S21, it’s not so good if you haven’t upgraded in a while.
+As part of Incipio’s rebrand, you’ll find a shorter list of brand new cases that are only available for the latest releases from Apple and Samsung.
+While that’s good news if you have an iPhone 14 or a Galaxy S23, it’s not so good if you haven’t upgraded in a while.
 The key is that Incipio’s cases are colorful, thin, and can take a fall from up to 12 feet.

 What kind of Incipio case do I need?